Wormav/Orinoco/README.md

 ### Notes on the realization of the project

 - The integration is done on the Visual Studio Code editor with the [Live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer), [Github copilot](https://copilot.github.com/) plugins.
-The theme, UI and keyboard shortcuts are customized.
+The theme, UI and keyboard shortcuts are customized.[Bootstrap](https://getbootstrap.com/) CSS frameworks.

 ### Contact